andreasebbehoj/ebbehoej.dk/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD student at Aarhus University, Denmar.
+I am a PhD student at Aarhus University, Denmark.
 I study the diagnosis and prognosis of adrenal tumors, and spend _a lot_ of time working with Stata.

 On this website, I'll upload Stata tips that others might find useful and share the occasional update on my PhD project.